AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-credentials-authentication.md

   * type - must be `basic`
   * an array of credentials, each of which includes the following name/value pairs, which end-users can enter in the basic auth dialog:
     * user - the name of user
-    * password - its value must reference a [Cloud Manager secret-type Environment Variable](/help/operations/config-pipeline.md#secret-env-vars), with **All** selected as the service field.
+    * password - its value must reference a [Cloud Manager secret-type environment variable](/help/operations/config-pipeline.md#secret-env-vars), with **All** selected as the service field.
 * Rules: Lets you declare which of the authenticators should be used, and which resources should be protected.
 Each rule includes:
   * name - a descriptive string
   * when - a condition that determines when the rule should be evaluated, according to the syntax in the [Traffic Filter Rules](/help/security/traffic-filter-rules-including-waf.md) article.
 Typically, it will include a comparison of the publish tier or specific paths.
   * action - must specify "authenticate", with the intended authenticator referenced, which is basic-auth for this scenario

 >[!NOTE]
->The passwords must be configured as [secret type Cloud Manager Environment Variables](/help/operations/config-pipeline.md#secret-env-vars), before the configuration referencing it is deployed.
+>The passwords must be configured as [secret type Cloud Manager environment variables](/help/operations/config-pipeline.md#secret-env-vars), before the configuration referencing it is deployed.

 ## Rotating secrets {#rotating-secrets}